-over operating free-air temperature range unless otherwise noted(1)(2)
+over operating free-air temperature range unless otherwise noted(1)

-MIN MAX UNIT Input voltage on VAC pin with respect to AGND 20 V Input voltage range on all other pins except AGND/PGND pins with respect to AGND -0.3 7 V HBM and CBM capabilities at pins VIB, PG, and LED2 1 kV Current at AC, VBAT, VINMAIN, L1, PGND1 1800 mA Peak current at all other pins 1000 mA Continuous power dissipation ssipation tings Operating free-air temperature, T A -40 85 °C Maximum junction temperature, T J 125 °C Lead temperature 1,6 mm (1/16 inch) from case for 10 seconds 260 °C Storage temperature, T {stg} -65 150 °C
+MIN MAX UNIT Input voltage on VAC pin with respect to AGND 20 V Input voltage range on all other pins except AGND/PGND pins with respect to AGND -0.3 7 V HBM and CDM capabilities at pins VIB, PG, and LED2 1 kV Current at AC, VBAT, VINMAIN, L1, PGND1 1800 mA Peak current at all other pins 1000 mA Continuous power dissipation ssipation tings Operating free-air temperature, T A -40 85 °C Maximum junction temperature, T J 125 °C Storage temperature range, T {stg} -65 150 °C

 (1) Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
-These are stress ratings only, which do not imply functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Conditions.
+These are stress ratings only, and functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Conditions is not implied.
 Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability.
-The TPS65012 is housed in a 48-pin QFN PowerPAD[TM] package with exposed leadframe on the underside.